Drup/mirage-www/tmpl/blog/functoria.md

 - _stage_ : Is the key available only at runtime, at configure time or both ?
 - _documentation_ : It is not optional so you should really write it.

-Let's consider we are building a multilingual unikernel and we want to pass the default language as a parameter.
+Imagine we are building a multilingual unikernel and we want to pass the default language as a parameter.
 We will use a simple string, so we can use the predefined description `Key.Desc.string`.
 We want to be able to define it both at configure and run time, so we use the stage `` `Both``.
 This gives us the following code: